clamsproject/clams-python/documentation/clamsapp.md

 ### Requirements

-Generally, an CLAMS App requires
+Generally, a CLAMS App requires

 - To run the app locally, Python3 with the `clams-python` module installed.
+Python 3.6 or higher is required.
 - To run the app in a container (as an HTTP server), container management software such as `docker` or `podman`.
   - (the CLAMS team is using `docker` for development and testing)
 - To invoke and execute analysis, HTTP client utility (such as `curl`).